Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: The Heuristic

 \subsection{Feasibility Restoration}

-Fixing confident commitments may result in an infeasible RAC problem.
-Specifically, the prediction $\tilde{\x}$ may conflict with the commitment-level constraints~\eqref{eq:SCUC:gen:commitment} in the RAC formulation.
-To address this issue, the \rac{} framework {\em repairs} the prediction $\tilde{\x}$ to obtain commitment decisions $\hat{\x}$ that satisfy \eqref{eq:SCUC:gen:commitment}.
-Then, the commitment decisions are fixed to $\hat{\x}$, and the RAC is re-\emph{optimized}, yielding $\hat{\y}$ such that $(\hat{\x}, \hat{\y})$ is feasible for Problem \eqref{eq:SCUC}.
+Fixing confident commitments may result in an infeasible RAC problem instance.
+Specifically, the prediction $\tilde{\x}$ may conflict with the commitment-level constraints~\eqref{eq:RAC:gen:commitment} in the RAC formulation.
+To address this issue, the \rac{} framework repairs the prediction $\tilde{\x}$ to obtain commitment decisions $\hat{\x}$ that satisfy \eqref{eq:RAC:gen:commitment}.
+Then, the commitment decisions are fixed to $\hat{\x}$, and the RAC is re-optimized, yielding $\hat{\y}$ such that $(\hat{\x}, \hat{\y})$ is feasible for Problem \eqref{eq:RAC}.
 The rest of this section describes the repair step and proves that it runs in polynomial times.

-Let $\tilde{\x}$ be the prediction of the optimal solution to a RAC instance.
-This prediction does not guarantee that $\tilde{\x}$ will satisfy the combinatorial constraints \eqref{eq:SCUC:gen:commitment}.
+Let $\tilde{\x}$ be the optimal commitment estimates to a RAC instance.
+This prediction does not guarantee that $\tilde{\x}$ will satisfy the combinatorial constraints \eqref{eq:RAC:gen:commitment}.
 To alleviate this issue, the paper introduces a repair step which, akin to a projection step, seeks a feasible $\hat{\x} \in \mathcal{X}$ that is close to $\tilde{\x}$.
 Formally, the repair step solves

 where $\mathcal{H}(\x, \tilde{\x})$ is the Hamming distance between $\x$ and $\tilde{\x}$.